nginx/unit-docs/source/configuration.rst

       - Maximum number of seconds to read data from the body of a client's request.
 It limits the interval between consecutive read operations, not the time to read the entire body.
-If Unit doesn't receive any data from the client within this interval, it responds with a 408 Request Timeout error.
+If Unit doesn't receive any data from the client within this interval, it returns a 408 "Request Timeout" response.

         The default is 30.